AlbertSicart/Study_Repository/README.md

 # MAIN
-This is my main repository for all my organized work
+This is my main repository for all my study resources.
+Here you can find projects that I did while studying Python and Data Science.